pomme-clic/s-money-documentation/docs/docs/payment/card-payment.md

 # Card payment
+## Card payment lifecycle
 A cardholder uses his card or his mobile to pay a merchant (shop, online or automate) or to withdraw cash.

 First, in real time (Step 1-Authorization), the merchant PSP (Payment Service Provider) and his bank call Xpollens to ask authorization to deliver payment.
 Occurs then an exchange between cardholder and merchant.
 When requesting authorization (step 1), this amount (the money) is simply withheld on the user's account so that this amount cannot be used elsewhere and it is actually debited once the merchant sends his request for clearing.
 (Step 2-Settlement).

 Next (step 2), one or more days after, the merchant bank do the clearing and send an order of settlement to Xpollens.